 But where to eat?!
 Thankfully, as a vegan, you have plenty of choices either on or just a couple of minute’s walk from the Royal Mile, so you never have to stray too far from your sightseeing.
 Whether you’re after breakfast, lunch or dinner, here are a few of my favourites.

 A firm favourite with locals, Civerinos is a lively pizza bar found just off the Royal Mile at Hunters Square.
 Their menu offers meat and veggie options, but their vegan ‘Meat is Murder’ pizza really is something else.
-It’s the only cheeseless pizza I have ever truly enjoyed.
+Made with Sicilian crumb, it’s the only cheeseless pizza I have ever truly enjoyed.
 Well worth a try, and perfect if you have onmivores in your party.

 Hula Juice Bar